ElektraInitiative/homebrew-elektra/ReadMe.md

 # Elektra Homebrew Formula

 This tap contains a [🍺 Homebrew](https://brew.sh) formula for the configuration framework [⚡️ Elektra](http://web.libelektra.org).
 The official Homebrew repository [`homebrew/core`](https://github.com/Homebrew/homebrew-core) also includes an [official formula for Elektra](https://github.com/Homebrew/homebrew-core/blob/master/Formula/elektra.rb).
-We therefore recommend you use this tap, only if you want to use functionality that is not supported by the formula in `homebrew/core`, such as library dependent plugins (e.g. `yajl`, `yamlcpp`).
+We therefore recommend you use this tap, only if you want to use functionality that is not supported by the formula in `homebrew/core`, such as library dependent plugins (e.g. `xerces`, `yajl`).

 # How to Use